Samuel1810/orangehrm-automation/README.md

 - **Automation as a tool, not a goal:** only high-value, stable scenarios were automated to maximize ROI.
 - **Maintainable E2E structure:** clear test naming, reusable patterns, and fast local execution.

+  > **Evidence:** Automated specs, Gherkin scenarios, and traditional test cases are all linked and maintained together.

 ## Out of scope (intentional)
 To keep the project focused and realistic, the following were intentionally left out:
 - Full regression coverage of all OrangeHRM modules.
 - Cross-browser and mobile testing.
 - Performance, security, and accessibility testing.
 - Complex edge cases unrelated to the main business flows.
+- Exploratory testing sessions and usability assessments (typically executed manually).

 These areas could be explored in a different type of test initiative, depending on project needs.